-These days, though it might not be used as a cure-all, the angelica herb still has a surprisingly large list of medicinal uses.
+These days, though it might not be used as a cure-all, the angelica herb still has a surprisingly long list of medicinal uses.
 In fact, it may help treat heartburn, gas, joint pain, stroke, dementia, lung problems, runny nose, anxiety, nervousness, fever, insomnia, nerve pain, cramps and circulation problems.
 Always speak to a doctor before using any herbal remedy.
 Pregnant women should avoid using or eating any part of the plant, as it may cause miscarriage.

 While it is best known for its medicinal properties, angelica also has a number of culinary uses.
 The sweet stalks are often candied or jellied, the fruits are used for teas, the bitter leaves can be served with fish and angelica root can add a juniperlike flavoring to gin, Chartreuse and other liqueurs.
 That being said, you should never attempt to harvest wild angelica, as it is nearly identical to poisonous water hemlock.
 Even when eating angelica you grew in your own garden, practice moderation because consuming large amounts can cause photosensitivity.

 The good news is that it is fairly easy to grow.
-It can thrive in large pots (be sure the pots are placed where they have enough space to grow 8-foot-tall herbs, though) and is an attractive and aromatic addition to any herb garden.
+It can thrive in large pots (be sure the pots are placed where they have enough space to grow 6-foot-tall herbs, though) and is an attractive and aromatic addition to any herb garden.
 It's also a great way to attract bees to your garden, as they love the strong smell of the massive flowers.

 How to Grow Angelica

-- Common Name: Angelica
+- Common Name: Angelica, wild celery

 - Botanical Name: Angelica archangelica